1921 Wyoming Cowboys football team

 The 1921 Wyoming Cowboys football team was an American football team that represented the University of Wyoming as a member of the Rocky Mountain Conference (RMC) during the 1921 college football season.
-In their sixth season under head coach John Corbett, the Cowboys compiled a 1–4–2 record (1–3–2 against conference opponents), finished seventh in the RMC, and were outscored by a total of 92 to 39.
+In their sixth season under head coach John Corbett, the Cowboys compiled a 1–4–2 record (1–3–2 against conference opponents), tied for sixth in the RMC, and were outscored by a total of 92 to 39.
 Robert Steele Wilson was the team captain.